joncheng-dev/ParksLookup.Solution/README.md

 ## Known Bugs

 - _Currently no known bugs.
-Kindly notify me if you happen upon one: joncheng.dev@gmail.com_
+Kindly let me know if you happen upon one: joncheng.dev@gmail.com_

 ## License